 The disease is not a reported infection in the United States, so it is difficult to determine the exact number of cases.
 Approximately, the disease likely affects 15 % of patients having cystic fibrosis and 2.5 % of those having asthma.

 Reproduction of aspergillus takes place through three processes which are as follows:

 - Asexual reproduction takes place in favorable conditions.

 - Sexual reproduction also takes place in favorable conditions in which male organs called the antheridium and female organs called the ascogonium develop.

 Transmission occurs through inhalation of conidia in the air, showering in the contaminated water containing conidia or nosocomial (through hospital bedsheets and fabrics).
 Person–to–person transmission is rare.

 If the disease is invasive, it may cause coughing-up of blood, fever, chest pain and difficulty in breathing.
 It may also cause wheezing, fatigue and weight loss.
 Sometimes a fungus ball can be demonstrated by an X-ray.
 Fungus can also cause disseminated infection leading to end-organ failures, such as kidney and liver failure.

 This is caused by an allergic reaction to the fungus causing inflammation in the lungs.
 The symptoms are usually rusty or brown colored sputum, shortness of breath, and in rare cases, it may also cause fever.

-It may cause itching and fluid discharge which may stain a pillow overnight and pain.
+It may cause itching and fluid discharge which may stain a pillow overnight and cause pain.
 Due to debris accumulation in the external auditory meatus it can cause a feeling of blockage of the ear.
 Itching and discharge are more marked than in bacterial ear infection.
-It may present with red lining of epidermis and lining of the tympanic cavity.
+It may present with red lining of the epidermis and the lining of the tympanic cavity.